vicksliu/NZA-Law-Group-Collab/README.md

+# NZA Law Group Collaboration Project Overview
+We collaborated on creating this website based on a mock-up as part of a coding bootcamp class assignment.
+We built this website using HTML, CSS, and Bootstrap.

-# NZA Law Group Collaboration Assignments
+## NZA Law Group Collaboration Assignments

 - **Repository:** Leo
 - **Header and Nav and Footer:** Chris